 If you like to imagine living other lives in other times and places, too, I think we’ll get along just fine!

 While I’m definitely still writing a Shapeshifter Journals sequel in my spare time, I’m mainly editing a fantasy adventure — it takes place in England just as the Spanish Armada is preparing to invade — at the same time I’m finishing an Historical Romance for adults.
 I also have a Young Adult Historical Romance about a Regency era teen that’s calling my name.
 (The first chapters of that last manuscript won the Rosemary Award during the Evening of YA at the 2015 national conference of Romance Writers of America.
 See the other winners here.)
 Now I really have to stop letting the world distract me from finishing… oh wait, is Agents of Shield on now?

 Every weekday, I spend between four and six hours writing with a group of Starbucks Irregulars (I’m third from left).
 Really.
 The buzzing, humming atmosphere feeds our creativity… and keeps us committed.

 One member of our group writes thrillers, another writes medieval romance.
 We also have a playwright and a computer programmer.
 A few of us write for young adults… because those are the books we really love to read.

-My books are adventures… with unique characters, first love and magic, shapeshifters and sorcerers, villains and heroes.
+My books are adventures… with unique characters learning about life, love, treachery and loyalty.
 I also have nonfiction projects, like a journal for people setting out to achieve a goal.

-In my spare time I enjoy watching great movies, playing with new software and computer graphics, making jewelry, exploring new gadgets and other geeky things (like watching The Big Bang Theory and trying out Google Glass).
+In my spare time I enjoy watching great movies (like every single Marvel movie), playing with new software and computer graphics, making jewelry, exploring new gadgets and other geeky things — like trying out Google Glass.
 I drive a cool Mazda 6 I call the Silver Shark (for obvious reasons) and love to go on faraway cruises.